Fatigue and Menopause: What You Need to Know

 Fatigue and Menopause – How to Have More Energy in Menopause!

-A lot of women feel extreme fatigue during perimenopause and menopause, which is affecting their everyday life.
+A lot of women feel extreme fatigue during perimenopause and menopause, which affects their everyday life.
 When asked the usual “how are you” most of the time they answer “tired” and “exhausted.”
-Fatigue can fell like a persistent lack of energy and feeling of weakness or tiredness for unexplained reasons.
+Fatigue can feel like a persistent lack of energy and a feeling of weakness or tiredness for unexplained reasons.

 Extreme fatigue during menopause is real!
 I know you’re “tired” of being tired.
 If you’re feeling this way, you’re not alone!